genai-for-all/learning-langchain4j/03-small-rag/documents/rules.md

   - Weaknesses: Arrogant, susceptible to specific element weaknesses.
   - Tactics: Use fire, lightning, or other elemental attacks, fly above enemies, roar to demoralize.
   - Flavor: Majestic beasts with shimmering scales, razor-sharp claws, and wings that blot out the sky.
 They speak in booming voices, demanding respect and tribute from lesser creatures.
+6. Keegorg:
+  - Strengths: Great knowledge of Docker Compose.
+  - Weaknesses: Very bad with Kubernetes.
+  - Tactics: Open a ticket to the support.
+  - Flavor: Always with bad hair and speaking weird English.